 Using Baking Soda to Clean Dirty Shoes

-It’s common to find a pair of white sneakers in people’s wardrobes, especially during summer, and it feels great to wear them.
-You will enjoy every moment in your shoes until it’s time to clean if someone spills something on them or the kids step on you, and you need to remove the stains.
+It’s common to find a pair of white sneakers in someone’s wardrobe, especially during summer, and it feels great to wear them.
+But white doesn’t stay white for long, and soon you will need to clean them.

 How to Clean Shoes with Baking Soda and Vinegar